peturv/ValheimMods/OsxModManager/README.md

 You can also press `p` or `enter` to start the game (with or without modpack), or `q` to exit the script.

-When installing a modpack, you will be prompted to enter the URL of the modpack on thunderstore.io.
-This is in the format https://thunderstore.io/c/valheim/p/Suudo/SweetAroma/
+When installing a modpack, you can:
+- Enter a Thunderstore URL (e.g., https://thunderstore.io/c/valheim/p/Suudo/SweetAroma/).
-You can also point to a local file that conforms to the manifest.json format.
+- Enter a local path to manifest.json (e.g., folder1/folder2/manifest.json).
+- Drag and drop the manifest.json file into the Terminal window.

 When installing client mods, you will be prompted to enter the dependency string of the mod on thunderstore.io, with or without a version number.
 For example `oathorse-TubaWalk-0.1.3` or `oathorse-TubaWalk` (a mod which should be part of the actual game btw.)